Locoduino/LightDimmer/README.md

 ```

 With version 1.1, a LightDimmerSoft soft class has been added.
 The API
 described below stays the same.
-Instead of having 256 levels, there is only 32.
+Instead of having 256 levels, there are only 32.
 Performances measured on an Arduino Uno shows a PWM frequency of 266 Hz for
 12 LED driven simultaneously.